Thermodynamics-informed graph neural networks: Numerical experiments

 \subsubsection{Results}

 The rollout results for the bending viscoelastic beam are presented in \myfigref{fig:beam_box}.
 The errors achieved by the present approach are again below the other two methods.
+The beam deformed configuration of three different test simulation snapshots are represented in \myfigref{fig:beam_results}, with the color code representing the $xx$ component of the stress tensor.
 Similarly to the previous case, \myfigref{fig:cons} (center) shows the thermodynamical consistency of our dynamical integration.